wala/graph4code/semForms/README.md

 2. In the semforms directory, `bash run_expression_server.sh`

 ## Installation of the search for code component (Runs the search for code service in a docker container)

+## An illustrative example
+1. For a notebook that shows the different components of SemForms look at [this notebook](https://github.com/wala/graph4code/blob/master/semForms/ExampleExpressions.ipynb)